Key Takeaways

-You may have received a random message from a stranger on a messaging app, trying to start a conversation with you.
-Before you feel flattered by their praises, or see your soulmate in them – ask yourself this: is this real, or just a honeytrap scam?
-In a world of online dating and social media, this is us discussing one of the most prolific cybercrimes of this decade – the Honeytrap.
+You may have received a random message from a stranger on a messaging app, trying to spark a conversation with you.
+Before you feel flattered by their compliments or imagine you’ve found your soulmate, pause and ask yourself: is this real, or could it be a honey trap scam?

 A honeytrap is a scam incorporating a phony dating site and propositions from unknown yet charming people who want to be a potential love interest or get to know you.
 However, behind this lure is an evil scammer, who is waiting to infect your system or steal your money when you fall into this trap.